sourcegraph/about/handbook/design/index.md

 ### Design consideration checklist

-Improvements to the Sourcegraph user experience should be considered the following in every change:
+Improvements to the Sourcegraph user experience should considered the following in every change:

 - Has the change’s effect on the CLI been considered?
   - Does the language in the UI map to the language in the CLI?
-- Are docs sufficiently reflective of the desired user experience?
+- Does the documentation reflect the change?
 - Light mode / Dark mode
 - Enterprise / Cloud
 - Signed in vs. anonymous user